doomlab/LAB2/README.md

 - EBSCO host for PSYCInfo
 - PLoS One
 - Behavior Research Methods
-- Language Resources and Evaluation (Computers in the Humanities)
+- Language Resources and Evaluation (Computers and the Humanities)

 Second, run the data creation script: